Characterization of Null Geodesics on Kerr Spacetimes: Abstract

 \section{Abstract}

-We consider null geodesics in the exterior region of a sub-extremal Kerr spacetime.
-We show that most well known fundamental properties of null geodesics can be represented in one plot.
-In particular, one can see immediately that the ergoregion and trapping are separated in phase space. \\ Furthermore, we show that from the point of view of any timelike observer outside of a black hole, trapping can be understood as a smooth sets of spacelike directions on the celestial sphere of the observer.
+We consider null geodesics in the exterior region of a subextremal Kerr spacetime.
+We show that most well-known fundamental properties of null geodesics can be represented on one plot.
+In particular, one can see immediately that the ergoregion and trapping are separated in phase space.
+Furthermore, we show that from the point of view of any timelike observer outside of the black hole, trapping can be understood as a smooth set of spacelike directions on the celestial sphere of the observer.
+Finally, we discuss some applications of these insights.